The Escapist (2008 film): Production

+The film was financed by the UK Film Council and the Irish Film Board, and produced with the support of investment incentives for the Irish film industry provided by Irish government.
+It was co-produced by Parallel Films and Picture Farm.

 Writing

 The role of Frank Perry was written specifically for Brian Cox.

-In an interview with Trevor Groth, Wyatt said "The structure of the film's plot was inspired by a well known short story written in the 19th century by Ambrose Bierce called An Occurrence at Owl Creek Bridge."
+In an interview with Trevor Groth, Wyatt said "The structure of the film's plot was inspired by a well-known short story written in the 19th century by Ambrose Bierce called An Occurrence at Owl Creek Bridge."

 Locations

 Much of The Escapist was shot in Dublin's Kilmainham Gaol.
 A scene near the end is shot in the bascule chamber beneath Tower Bridge in London; it is exactly the same location where Wyatt's brother-in-law Boris Starling set the climax of his 2006 novel Visibility.
 The Kingsway tramway subway also features in the film.

 Extras

 The film is noted for featuring not only Irish WWE wrestler Sheamus (billed under his real name, Stephen Farrelly) in a main role but also future UFC star Conor McGregor as an extra playing a prisoner.

 Music

 The film features Leonard Cohen's version of "The Partisan" and British band Coldplay who wrote an eponymous song for the film which features on the end credits and on their bestselling album Viva la Vida or Death and All His Friends as a hidden track.